 Also, be aware of the gap between the hook’s shank and the hook point itself – this can really make a difference when trying to land a big catfish.

-As a catfish’s mouth consists of a thick, bony structure around the edge, it’s important that you allow for this width with the gap between hook shank and point.
+As a catfish’s mouth consists of a thick, bony structure around the edge, you must allow for this width with the gap between hook shank and point.
 Choose hooks with a slightly wider space here where possible, and you’ll lose fewer fish.

-Hook size often divides the fishing community, as some anglers swear it makes a difference, while it matters less for others.
+Hook size often divides the fishing community.
+Some anglers swear it makes a difference, while it matters less for others.

 In the end, go with your gut, and a bit of trial and error goes a long way.